yashdeep97/HugoBlog/content/post/week3.md

 using forms), it currently does not include the implementation for adding a new page and autocomplation (this is where the second approach might be useful).
-Thus, it is to be seen which approach will be more suitable or if it will be possible to somehow include the best features of both.
+Thus, it is to be seen which approach will be more suitable or if it will be possible to somehow include the features of both the approaches.

 ### Patches on Gerrit for the above mentioned tasks:
 + [Display template calls in a Spreadsheet](https://gerrit.wikimedia.org/r/#/c/434549/)